princewilling/Sentiment-Analysis/README.md

 ___
 The aim of this project is to build a machine leraning classifier web app  that can classify documents based on their polarity: the attitude of the writer.
-This application provides the user with an interface to input thier coments and see the result (positive or negatve) and the probabilty of the classifier accuracy with a validity button to help update the classifier.
+This application provides the user with an interface to input thier comments and see the result (positive or negatve) and the probabilty of the classifier accuracy with a validity button to help update the classifier.

 ## **✔️ Libraries and tools 🛠️**
 ___